awsdocs/amazon-athena-user-guide/doc_source/geospatial-functions-list-v2.md

 ### `to_spherical_geography(geometry)`<a name="geospatial-functions-list-v2-to-spherical-geography"></a>

 Returns a spherical geography object from the specified geometry\.
-Use this function to convert a geometry object to a spherical geography object on the sphere of the Earth’s radius\.
+Use this function to convert a geometry object to a spherical geography object on the sphere of the Earth's radius\.
 This function can be used only on `POINT`, `MULTIPOINT`, `LINESTRING`, `MULTILINESTRING`, `POLYGON`, and `MULTIPOLYGON` geometries defined in 2D space or a `GEOMETRYCOLLECTION` of such geometries\.
 For each point of the specified geometry, the function verifies that `point.x` is within `[-180.0, 180.0]` and `point.y` is within `[-90.0, 90.0]`\.
 The function uses these points as longitude and latitude degrees to construct the shape of the `sphericalGeography` result\.

 Example: